-Today’s corporate environment call on mature companies to create around 5% of organic growth a year to maintain market share and stock stability.
+Today’s corporate environment calls on mature companies to create 5% of organic growth a year to maintain market share and stock stability.
 For P&G that equates to $4 Billion a year in new business.
 While many corporations look at this as a continual innovation crisis, P&G has positioned themselves to systematically introduce new products on a routine basis.
 This begins with their investment in 26 research and development (R&D) centers around the world while spending ~$2.1 Billion per year in these efforts.

 Their culture of innovation has led to P&G being not only a hub for human talent but also an American mainstay in the corporate lexicon.
 They do this in simplistic terms by maintaining their focusing on the customers’ needs.
 Everybody in the company plays a role in innovation, not just the R&D department.
-Their goal is to achieve a cross polarization of different groups to blend ideas to counteract the natural evolution of a very large company to become insular and parochial.
+Their goal is to achieve a cross-polarization of different groups to blend ideas.
+This counteracts the natural evolution of a very large company to become insular and parochial.

 Copyright © 2024 9m Consulting - All Rights Reserved.